microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user_list_events.md

 Prefer: outlook.timezone="Pacific Standard Time"
 ```
 ##### Response 1
 Here is an example of the response.
+For simplicity, this example shows only one event in the user's default calendar.

 Because no `Prefer: outlook.body-content-type` header was specified, the **body** property is returned in the default HTML format.
 <!-- {
   "blockType": "response",
   "truncated": true,